 - ¼ cup (55g) sugar

 - ¾ cup (75g) grated coconut (white part only)

-This is the ban jian kuih in its natural setting.
-The hawker uses 8 well seasoned metal pans specially made for this purpose.
+These are the Ban Jian Kuihs in their natural setting.
+The street vendor uses eight well seasoned metal pans specially made for this purpose.

 Look at the even colored crust.